 Domestic Violence is a crime.
-It is the violent confrontation that occurs between family members or people involved in dating relationships or people who share the same residence.
-It most often occurs between a man and a woman living together, married or not, or with children in common.
-The crime of Domestic Violence is cyclical and is often repeated without intervention.
+It is the violent confrontation that occurs between family members, people involved in a dating relationship or people who share the same residence.
+It most often occurs between a man and woman living together, married or not, or with children in common.
+The crime of Domestic Violence is cyclical and often repeated without intervention.

 Police officers responding to a scene of domestic violence are required by law to identify and arrest the primary physical aggressor if they have reason to believe a domestic battery occurred.
-The most serious cases of domestic violence, classified as felonies or gross misdemeanors, will be prosecuted by the District Attorney's Office.
-However, if the charge is a misdemeanor and the battery occurred in the City of Henderson, the case will be prosecuted by the Henderson City Attorney's Office Criminal Division.
+The most serious cases of domestic violence that are classified as Gross Misdemeanors or Felonies will be prosecuted by the District Attorney’s Office.
+However, if the charge is a Misdemeanor and the battery occurred in the City of Henderson, the case will be prosecuted by the City Attorney’s Office-Criminal Division.

-Where sufficient evidence indicates that a crime occurred, the Assistant City Attorneys of the Criminal Division are required to prosecute fully the cases filed.
-The Assistant City Attorneys are responsible for making all legal decisions involved in the prosecution of the case.
-Throughout this process, the concerns and input of the victim are desired and considered essential to the decision process.
-However, a criminal defendant must be held responsible for their conduct.
+Where sufficient evidence indicates that a crime occurred, the Criminal Division is responsible for making all legal decisions involved in the prosecution of the case.
+Throughout this process, the concerns of all victims are requested and deemed essential to the decision process.

 Local Support Services